kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

      cannot determine pod-level limit from container-level values.
    * As container-level limits are not set for all containers (only 1 container has limits specified) in this pod, there's no way to derive pod-level limits.
-Hence the containers in this pod can use all the memory up to node allocatable capacity.
-This is achieved by setting memory.max=max in pod-level cgroup.
+Consequently, the containers in this pod will have access to an unknown amount of resources, up to the node allocatable capacity, but not less than the total specified pod requests which guarantees minimum resources for both containers.
+This is facilitated by setting memory.max=max in the pod-level cgroup.
     * As container-level requests and limits are not set, container level cgroup setting for cpu.weight defaults to 1 (minimum default weight) and cpu.max defaults to "max 100000" (maximum default value for cpu.weight).